A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: Methods

-In Appendix \ref{sec:prob_cdf} we describe how we construct the random number generator (RNG) which reproduces the predefined distribution.
+In Appendix \ref{sec:prob_cdf} we describe how we construct the random number generator (RNG) which reproduces the given distribution.
 Other photon energies and directions are chosen by energy conservation (a sum of \,1022 keV) and momentum conservation (zero momentum).
 The numerical test of the random number generator is presented in next sections.

 Once the energy of the three photons are determined, the equation set is closed and we can obtain the directions of the other two photon packets by momentum conservation.
-The time-delay from the formation of Ps to its decay is $10^{-9}$--$10^{-6}$\,s \citep{Czarnecki1999}, which is much shorter than its escape time.
-Thus the 2- and 3-photon generation is instantaneous in the code.
+The time-delay from the formation of Ps to its decay is $10^{-9}$--$10^{-6}$\,s \citep{Czarnecki1999}, which is much shorter than its escape time and the dynamical timescale of the ejecta.
+As remarked in \cite{Milne2004}, direct simulations of positron transport done in \cite{Milne1999} show that the escape of positrons from the ejecta before $\sim 150$ days is insignificant.
+The thermalization of positrons and their later annihilation occur, to a good approximation, on site and almost instantaneously.
+In this work, we modeled the $\gamma$-ray spectra up to 100 days after explosion.
+Thus, positrons are absorbed locally and the 2- and 3-photon generation is instantaneous in the code.